praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 ![task-wb11.png](media/labMedia/fabricurl.png)

-13. Copy paste the below URL in the new browser tab to open Azure AI Studio Project.
+13. Copy paste the below URL in the new browser tab to open Azure AI Studio Project and click on the **project..**.

 ``` BASH
 <inject key= "project" enableCopy="true"/>